Medical Related HR Risks for Manufacturers

 In these situations, leaders must be thoughtful and, many times, strategic in both the prevention of medical benefit misuse and effective resolution.

 Medically related situations come with numerous risk factors that organizations need to be mindful of.
 Unfortunately, many examples exist of mishandled medical situations that eventually escalated into the legal system for resolution.
 This route can cost hundreds of thousands of dollars and become a significant drain on resources within a company.
 Let’s take a look at some employee medical scenarios.

 We have two employees experiencing medical situations.
-Employee A is having a child, and Employee B is having a standard medical procedure (e.g., torn ACL surgery).
-Generally speaking, there is a defined start and end date for each medical procedure in both instances.
-I should note that every situation is different, and recovery times can vary.
+Employee A is having a child, and Employee B is undergoing a standard medical procedure (e.g., torn ACL surgery).
+Generally speaking, each medical procedure has a defined start and end date.
+I should note every situation is different, and recovery times can vary.
 Both of these employees may have a brief period where a modified schedule or work restrictions are required.
 Still, the employer can expect to have them resume regular work duties in a reasonable amount of time.

 In this example, the level of risk is minimal if the employee fully recovers and the company has followed its obligations for providing time off.

 Employee C falls off a ladder at work and injures their back.
 This example can be described as a slippery slope situation because it is difficult to measure the pain or reduced ability to perform work duties.

 In this example, there is no defined recovery period for this type of injury, and in some instances, the employee may need to be on pain management medication long-term.
 Workers’ Compensation is at play since the incident happened on the job site, and the insurance company will help manage the process.